Jonathan Turley: Politics

 In appearances on Countdown with Keith Olbermann and The Rachel Maddow Show, he called for criminal prosecution of Bush administration officials for war crimes, including torture.

 In USA Today in October 2004, he argued for the legalization of polygamy, provoking responses from writers such as Stanley Kurtz.

-He has opined that the Supreme Court is injecting itself into partisan politics.
-He frequently has expressed the view that recent nominees to the court hold extreme views.

 In October 2006, in an interview by Keith Olbermann of MSNBC, he expressed strong disapproval of the Military Commissions Act of 2006.
 Commenting on the Military Commissions Act of 2006, which he contends does away with habeas corpus, Turley says, "It's something that no one thought—certainly I didn't think—was possible in the United States.
 And I am not too sure how we got to this point.
 But people clearly don't realize what a fundamental change it is about who we are as a country.
 What happened today changed us."

 When the U.S. Senate was about to vote on Michael Mukasey for U.S. attorney general, Turley said, "The attorney general nominee's evasive remarks on 'water-boarding' should disqualify him from the job."
 On the treatment of terrorism suspect José Padilla, Turley says, "The treatment of Padilla ranks as one of the most serious abuses after 9/11...
 This is a case that would have shocked the Framers.
 This is precisely what many of the drafters of the Constitution had in mind when they tried to create a system of checks and balances."
 Turley considers the case of great import on the grounds that "Padilla's treatment by the military could happen to others."

 Turley has said, "It is hard to read the Second Amendment and not honestly conclude that the Framers intended gun ownership to be an individual right."